Ōfuna prisoner-of-war camp

+An example of Japanese P.O.W. propaganda, featuring prominent POWs held by the Japanese government.
+Clockwise and starting upper right: Commander Campbell Keene, American Commander of Naval Air Station, Wake Island; US Navy doctor Thatcher, a famous optician of the time; Sergeant Taylor, an American platoon leader; Captain Haviland, American Captain of the USS Penguin; Vendekar, Dutch Submarine Captain; Major Bowden, English pilot; Thompson, Australian pilot; and George J. McMillin, Governor of Guam.

 The Ōfuna Camp (大船収容所, Ōfuna shūyōsho) was an Imperial Japanese Navy installation located in Kamakura, outside Yokohama, Japan during World War II, where high-value enlisted and officers, particularly pilots and submariner prisoners of war were incarcerated and interrogated by Japanese naval intelligence.
 Richard O'Kane, Louis Zamperini and Gregory Boyington were among the prisoners held at Ōfuna.

 Background

 The Ōfuna Camp was opened on April 26, 1942, and was operated by a detachment of the Guard Unit of the Yokosuka Naval District.
 Whereas most other Japanese P.O.W. camps were run by the Imperial Japanese Army, Ōfuna was run by the Navy.
 In violation of international agreements, including the Geneva Convention, it was never officially reported as a prisoner camp, and the International Red Cross was not allowed access.
 The Japanese position was that the Ōfuna Camp was only a temporary holding facility for prisoners, who would be transferred elsewhere.
-It was commanded by Commander Yokura Sashizo, who later would be sentenced to 25 years of hard labor for war crimes.
+It was commanded by Commander Yokura Sashizo, who was later sentenced to 25 years of hard labor for war crimes.

 Description

-The Ōfuna Camp consisted of three interconnected one-story buildings surrounding a large field, in turn surrounded by an eight-foot-high wooden fence.
+The Ōfuna Camp consisted of three interconnected one-story buildings surrounding a large field, surrounded by an eight-foot-high wooden fence.
 The area had formerly been an elementary school.
 The buildings were of unpainted wood roofed with tar paper, and had a long central corridor with thirty rooms to a side, each about six by nine feet (1.83 by 2.74 meters), a single electric light, bunk, bamboo mat, and door with a small window.
 One of the cells was a dispensary.
 The camp contained two latrines and one shower room, along with a barracks for the guards, kitchen, and rooms for the Japanese commandant, non-commissioned officers and orderly.